Visiting at Trinity

 We know that checking out a new church can be a challenge: a room full of strangers; how do they worship?
 How should I dress?
 Will I be “singled-out” and embarrassingly asked to stand up to be welcomed?

-The answer at Trinity to all of those is NO!
+The answer at Trinity to the last question is NO!
 We realize that the step to make a first-time visit to a new congregation (or, maybe, an entirely new denomination) can be one of the most difficult moves you ever make.
-And, we don’t want to make it any harder!
+We don’t want to make it any harder!

 When you arrive….

 When you visit Trinity plan to arrive a few minutes before 9:30am.
 You will find marked parking for visitors.
 You will be greeted in the Narthex (entry area) by someone who will offer you a Bulletin (Order for Worship).
+The greeter will, also, give you a little “Welcome to Trinity” gift bag.
 If you wish to have help finding a seat, the Greeter will ask an Usher or another member to assist you.

 Announcements

-Once seated you may be greeted by a member.
-You may wish to take time to look over the bulletin and check the “Trending at Trinity” announcements page.
-In each pew you should find Visitor Cards, please take a moment to complete one so we can know a little about you.
+Once seated you may be greeted by other friendly members.
+You may wish to take time to check out the contents of the gift bag, look over the bulletin and check the “Trending at Trinity” announcements page.
+In your gift bag as well as in a pew rack, you should find Visitor Cards.
+Please take a moment to complete one so we can know a little about you.
 When the offering plate is passed, place the card in the plate.

 The Bulletin